 Artist Studio Development:

 The New Rochelle Downtown Artist Spaces program helped several property owners renovate and lease nearly 20,000 square-feet of long-term vacant upper floor space to artists, preserving the City’s tax base while helping emerging artists pursue their careers in a Downtown with a long and distinguished history of the arts.
 Financing assistance was provided by a NYS Main Streets Grant obtained by the NRBID.
 Today dozens of artists/artistic businesses call Downtown home as a result of this program.

 IDEA New Rochelle (Interactive Digital Environments Alliance)

 Virtual reality, augmented reality, motion capture (MoCap), artificial intelligence, sensory design.
 These are just some of the emerging creative technologies growing at an exponential rate and infiltrating our everyday entertainment, educational, medical, creative, and commercial worlds.
 Think: Pokemon Go (augmented reality), surgical software allowing teams of surgeons to practice a complicated surgery prior to the procedure (virtual reality) or animated films with characters that make accurately lifelike movements (MoCap).

-To capture an economic share of these new industries, NRBID launched the Interactive Digital Environments Alliance, or “IDEA”, a new initiative dedicated to promoting, developing, and maintaining a vibrant new Creative Technology District in Downtown New Rochelle.
-The NRBID’s IDEA program provides a supportive platform for a growing community of artists, technologists, and entrepreneurs to advance their work right here in Downtown New Rochelle, and encourage innovation, collaboration, research, open data and social responsibility in the fields of immersive media, artificial intelligence, digital storytelling and performance.
+To capture an economic share of these new industries, NRBID launched the Interactive Digital Environments Alliance, or “IDEA”, a new initiative dedicated to promoting, developing, and maintaining a vibrant new Creative Technology District in New Rochelle Downtown.
+The NRBID’s IDEA program provides a supportive platform for a growing community of artists, technologists, and entrepreneurs to advance their work right here in New Rochelle Downtown, and encourage innovation, collaboration, research, open data and social responsibility in the fields of immersive media, artificial intelligence, digital storytelling and performance.

 IDEA New Rochelle includes the IDEALab Residency, a quiet oasis located just above the New Rochelle train station that allows creative technology professionals a distraction-free opportunity to focus on one’s current body of work in the comfort of a furnished live/work apartment, complete with a fully-appointed technology lab, and front door access to NYC Metro North-bound trains.
 IDEA NR was also a key partner in the City of New Rochelle’s recent win of a $1 million dollar grant from Bloomberg Philanthropies.
 Between 2019-2021, NRBID’s IDEA and the City will develop an augmented reality app to increase and improve public participation in the city planning process.